What To Do After a Car Accident

 Before an Accident

 Being prepared can prevent stress after an accident.
 Keep a copy of your insurance information and a pen and paper in your car; it will make the post-accident process much easier.
-Many mobile phones come equipped with a camera, but if your phone doesn't have one or it takes low-quality photos, it's a good idea to keep a disposable camera in your car as well.
-You are required by law to have proof of your insurance with you, and insurers provide cards that have all your insurance information on them.
-Print your insurance information out if you have recently started a new policy and don't have an insurance card yet.
+Since most mobile phones come with a camera, take a shot of the scene, after you are out of danger.
+You are required by law to have proof of your insurance with you, and insurers provide cards that carry all of your relevant insurance information.

 Get Off the Road